A PHP Developer in The JavaScript World

 Bower

-UPDATE (2018): bower is not needed anymore. npm handles both frontend and backend libraries.
+UPDATE (2018): bower is not needed anymore. npm handles both the frontend and backend modules.

-Another package manager, after npm, is needed for the front-end (reference): Bower (reference).
-Install and initialize it.
+Another package manager, after npm, is needed for the front-end: bower (reference) (reference).

 $ npm install bower --save